 My name is Sara Ward and I have been involved with and owned dogs since childhood, all with different and sometimes challenging characters.
 It was through my love of working with my own dogs that I decided to complete a dog training instructor course that covered all aspects of dog ownership and training.

 I continue to attend seminars during the year, visit Crufts and other shows to keep up to date with the amazing amount of products that come out each year.
-I have recently updated my Animal First Aid course certificate.
-I am now a member of the Kennel Club Accredited Instructor Scheme and am working for full accreditation.
+I hold an Animal First Aid course certificate as well as a St John Ambulance certificate.
+I am a member of the Kennel Club Accredited Instructor Scheme and am working for full accreditation.

 I am also the London Area Coordinator for the Bedlington Terrier Rescue and enjoying helping to find Bedlingtons their new homes.